cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

 ### Dependencies
 - Install chrome
 - Install [VS Code](https://code.visualstudio.com/docs/setup/setup-overview) or [VS Code Insiders](https://code.visualstudio.com/insiders/) in case when extensions are not installed after start of the devcontainer
-  - Install [Devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for local devcontainer
+  - Install [Devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for local devcontainer with all the system requirements as specified in the documentation.
   - Install [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension for codespaces
 - Install [git](https://git-scm.com/downloads)
   - For windows users following guides may be helpful